faenrandir/a_careful_examination/responses/response_to_8_anti-mormon_tactics.md

 Wikipedia defines Argument from Authority like this:

-> An argument from authority (Latin: argumentum ad verecundiam), also called an appeal to authority, is a common type of argument which can be fallacious, such as when an authority is cited on a topic outside their area of expertise or when the authority cited is not a true expert.[1]
+> An argument from authority (Latin: argumentum ad verecundiam), also called an appeal to authority, is a common type of argument which can be fallacious, such as when an authority is cited on a topic outside their area of expertise or when the authority cited is not a true expert.
 On the other hand, a "true expert" can have valuable insight.

 M. Russell Ballard himself recently made just such an appeal to qualified academic authority: